rafael-santiago/tulip/doc/MANUAL.md

 can be listening to it loudly while getting crazy with virtuous ``air-guitar`` sessions.

 For this last sample I will do something different.
 I will show you parts of the song previously written down using "numeric cipher" and so I will let for the interested reader the task of comparing my drafts over the shown ``Tulip`` code.
-In the end they will cracked the code of the code from the code.
-Or more or less it! ;)
+As a result they will cracked the code of the code from the code.
+More or less it! ;)

 The used version of ``Louie Louie`` is the ``Motörhead``'s alternate version (I love the guitar solo from this one).